-The above list applies to both bone infarct and subchondral avascular necrosis, however some conditions are more likely to lead to one over the other.
-Sickle cell disease and Gaucher's disease for instance very commonly cause bone infarcts and less commonly cause subchondral AVN.
+The above list applies to both bone infarct and subchondral avascular necrosis.
+Some conditions are more likely to lead to one over the other: sickle cell disease and Gaucher disease very commonly cause bone infarcts and less commonly cause subchondral avascular necrosis.

 - serpiginous border

-There is significant delay between infarct onset and development of radiographic signs.
-Classic description is of medullary lesion of sheet-like central lucency surrounded by shell-like sclerosis with serpiginous border.
-Discreate calcification and perisotitis may also be seen.
+There is a significant delay between the infarct onset and development of radiographic signs.
+Classic description is of medullary lesion of sheet-like central lucency surrounded by shell-like sclerosis with a serpiginous border.
+Discrete calcification and periostitis may also be seen.

 An important feature in differentiating bone infarct from other medullary lesions is that the central signal usually remains that of normal marrow.
 The marrow is not replaced.

-- serpigionous peripheral low signal due to grannulation tissue and to lesser extent sclerosis
+- serpiginous peripheral low signal due to granulation tissue and, to a lesser extent, sclerosis

 - peripheral rim may enhance post gadolinium